Carpal tunnel syndrome

 Diagnosis can often be made from the clinical history (the account of events and symptoms from the patient) and the clinical examination.
 Where the diagnosis is not clear, nerve conduction studies are useful.
 These tests measure how fast the nerve conducts its electrical signal.
 With carpal tunnel syndrome, the nerve conducts its electrical signal more slowly at the site of compression.
 These tests can be organised by either your GP or Surgeon.

 Here are possible treatments for Carpal Tunnel Syndrome

 - Wrist splints: A wrist splint worn at night can give some relief of mild night-time symptoms by preventing the hand and wrist from adopting positions that put pressure on the nerve.

-- Cortisone injection: This is a steroid injected into the carpal tunnel used to confirm the diagnosis and to reduce inflammation.
+- Cortisone injection: This involves injecting steroid into the carpal tunnel, which serves to confirm the diagnosis and also to reduce inflammation.
 It improves symptoms initially in over 60% of patients which may be sufficient to allow the compression to resolve where there is an identifiable cause (e.g. pregnancy or mild trauma).
 However, only around a third of patients have long-term improvement.
 The effect of the injection tends to be better in younger patients.

 For more severe cases, surgery (an operation) to reduce the pressure on the medial nerve may be required.
 This is known as a Carpal Tunnel Decompression.

 For the majority of patients, most symptoms are reversible.
 However, if there has been long-standing or severe compression to the nerve, symptoms of numbness and weakness may take longer to resolve, and may not resolve fully.

 Carpal Tunnel Decompression